jwnfld3/sharepoint-team/README.md

 Admins managing SharePoint resources and responsible for enabling document collaboration in Microsoft 365.

 ## What
-Create a SharePoint Team Site associated with a Microsoft 365 Group to enable seamless document storage, sharing, and collaboration.
+Create a SharePoint Team Site to enable seamless document storage, sharing, and collaboration.

 ## When
 After the Microsoft 365 Group is created and accessible in the Microsoft 365 Admin Center.